Asian Needle Ants vs Argentine Ants: GAME ON!

 Not only is this ant of concern to its’ adopted habitats but it is also a health concern as it’s venomous sting causes burning and site redness (with dull nerve pain lasting up to 2 weeks) and in some extreme cases, allergic reactions (anaphylaxis).
 Scientists have deduced that more people are allergic to Asian ant stings than to Honeybee stings.

 Although not yet arriving in California, in great numbers, they are heading our way.
-They have already been stopped 6 times at our boarders and appear to be hitch-hiking on imported food products, landscaping and plant materials and grandma’s potted plant.
+They have already been stopped 6 times at our borders and appear to be hitch-hiking on imported food products, landscaping and plant materials ,and grandma’s potted plant.

 For more info on common ants in California, follow this link: https://www.corkyspest.com/pest-id/ants/